zhumaniyaz17/finalexam/question_yWF0f.md

-Each disk is divided into one or more (nonoverlapping): columns layers
+ Each disk is divided into one or more (nonoverlapping):
-+partitions
+* columns
+* layers
++ partitions
-none above them
+* none above them